Rootpye/Piepy/README.md

 This program is made for calculate π

 # How to use
-1. download .exe file
+1. download .exe file from repo
-2. open it
+2. open it (It's not virus guys)
 3. It works on terminal